Dog and Cat Teeth Cleaning in La Crosse

 Cat Dental Health

 Feline oral resorption is one of the most common oral problems seen in cats.
-It begins as small lesions in the tooth enamel, similar to a cavity on the side of the tooth, but can eventually affect the nerves and blood vessels, which causes severe pain.
+It begins as small lesions in the tooth enamel, similar to a cavity on the side of the tooth, but can eventually affect the nerves and blood vessels, causing severe pain.
 A cat with oral resorptive lesions may also exhibit signs such as drooling, difficulty chewing, and lack of appetite.
 Currently, the only way to treat a tooth with lesions is to remove it.
 View our Feline Oral Resorption handout to learn more.

 Grade 1